 To begin with, you need to stop eating a few hours before bed – which means absolutely no late-night snacking.
 For example, if you’re generally abed by 10 pm, your last meal should be completed no later than 7 pm.
-This gives your body a chance to completely digest the food long before you start dreaming.
+This gives your body a chance to completely digest the food long before you start dreaming, as it can take a few hours to leave your stomach.
 Then, after you get up in the morning, don’t eat until about 9 am.
 That’s 12 hours of fasting.

 Then you’ve got 12 hours to eat regular, nutritious meals, before doing it again.

 That’s the how.
 Here’s the why.
 Not eating for 12 hours allows your body to convert all the nutrients it needs from your last meal, which means your blood sugar should be on its way to lowering once you arrive in dreamland.

 After which, if your body needs energy, it’ll start to convert the fat stored in cells.
 This has two benefits.
 Firstly, a fasting body will have lower blood sugar, and therefore, lower insulin levels.
 Which, through the magic of hormones, means you’ll likely sleep better and feel more energized in the morning.

 Yes, even before the 9am breakfast.
 And lower insulin means less bossing around of your Estrogen and Testosterone levels.